 The Y-Peeler Trick

 Do you own a Y-peeler?
-If you don't, you should—in fact, I've already made a case for why, which you can read here.
+If you don't, you should—in fact, Y-peelers are an essential kitchen tool for all sorts of reasons.

 If you've got one, use it to make the artichoke-cleaning process even easier: Instead of using a paring knife, trim the heart (after pulling off the leaves and trimming off the top and bottom with a serrated knife) with the Y-peeler.
 One of the benefits of the peeler is that there's no risk of accidentally gouging the heart or stem with an overly deep knife cut.
 And, because there's no worry about gouging, you can trim the whole thing a lot faster.
 And, because the blade swivels, it can navigate the curved parts with ease.
 Unfortunately, other types of vegetable peelers will be more difficult to use here.